kumkumsingh/PicturePuzzle/Readme.md

     Player can be allowed to choose from a pool of images.
 4. Responsiveness:
    Currently game is not responsive on smaller screens but it can be done.
+5. Reduce Redundancy:
+   Redundancies in the css file can be reduced using SASS.